Tree Topology- Definition, Types, Advantages and Disadvantages

 What is Tree Topology?

-Tree topology is a network structure that resembles a tree’s branching pattern.
-In this arrangement, network devices are connected hierarchically with a central node (root) at the top and other nodes branching out below it.
+Tree topology is a network structure that looks like the branches of a tree.
+In this setup, devices are connected in a hierarchical way, with one central “root” node at the top.
+All other devices are connected to this root node through different levels of “parent” and “child” nodes.
 This structure allows for efficient data flow and organization within a network.

 Tree Topology Definition

 A tree topology can be defined as a network architecture where multiple nodes are connected in a branching hierarchy, starting from a single root node.
-Each node, except the root, has one parent node and can have multiple child nodes.
-This creates a structure resembling an inverted tree.
+Every node (except the root) has one parent node, and it can have multiple child nodes.
+This creates a structure that looks like an inverted tree.

 image showing tree topology diagram